The Log House System

 High-rise Laminated Artic Logs

-The high-rise log profiles are our newest addition - these profiles are aesthetically more pleasing and can be used to create long spans and open areas in houses.
+The high-rise log profiles are aesthetically more pleasing and can be used to create long spans and open areas in houses.
 If you are thinking about building with the 135x170 log, you should always consider upgrading to the 135x275 profile as the look of your house will be improved drastically.

 Artichouse log walls